LomanLab/EBAME18/TUTORIAL.md

 *Don't let the "approximate genomes" estimation fool you: [this estimation](http://merenlab.org/2015/12/07/predicting-number-of-genomes/) relies on the prsesence of single-copy-core genes, which are not identified efficiently in non-polished nanopore reads due to errors that distrupt the gene caller.*

 Fine.
-What we can do is to get the 16S rRNA genes out of this contigs database:
+What we can do is to get the 16S rRNA genes out of this contigs database (to avoid any sensitivity/specificity issues, we are asking for 16S rRNA gene seqeunces even if they are identified through the Archaeal HMM):

 ```
 anvi-get-sequences-for-hmm-hits -c minion.db \
                                 --hmm-source Ribosomal_RNAs \
-                                --gene-name Bacterial_16S_rRNA
+                                --gene-names "Bacterial_16S_rRNA, Archaeal_16S_rRNA"
 ```

 This results in a FASTA file with about hundred sequences.
 Here is one of them: